RichardHightower/json-parsers-benchmark/README.md

 I think it is very unlikely that the benchmarks I used are "flawed benchmark with tons of potential dead code elimination."

 Maybe earlier benchmarks, but not the JMH based ones.
 But then again.
 I am always learning something new so teach me.

+## Are the tests purposely written to favor Boon?

+This is a common accusation and / or assumption.
+The tests were not purposely written to favor Boon.
+They might.

+The tests may favor Boon and certainly Boon was optimized with these tests in mind.
+These tests results have been independently verified by three other reputable sources.

+Almost all of the sample JSON for these tests come from http://json.org which would sort of negate the argument that the input was picked to favor Boon.
+Unless I somehow invented a time machine and wrote the samples for json.org.

+Again, these tests results have been independently verified by three other sources.

+Boon was optimized to parse JSON for REST and WebSocket messaging.
+This does not mean that Boon will be faster for every serialization tests that is invented between now and some future date.

+It does not mean that Boon will be faster for your use case.
+However, if you are sending JSON messages over REST and WebSocket, there is a good chance that Boon is the fastest way to do this on the JVM at this point int time.

+This was one reason Boon was picked by Groovy (for JSON parsing) and Gatling (a performance testing tool).

+Nothing stops GSON or Jackson from writing a faster parser.
+Or for that matter someone else.

 #JSON